boodland/MaterialComponents-Angular-POC/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+The docs/ folder contains the production build of the project.

 ## Running unit tests